Key Takeaways

 You went in for a routine procedure.
 Something went wrong.
 Now you're dealing with complications you shouldn't have, pain that wasn't supposed to happen, or worse.
 You know something wasn't right.
 But proving medical malpractice in Oklahoma requires more than showing you were hurt.

 Medical malpractice cases are among the most difficult personal injury claims to win.
 The law sets a high bar, and hospitals and doctors are defended by experienced lawyers and insurance companies.
-Understanding what you're up against is the first step.
+Understanding what you're up against is the first step toward deciding whether to pursue a claim — and how to build the strongest possible case if you do.

 What You Have to Prove